JC-CHOI/KDT_Scanner_proj/README.md

 # KDT_Scanner_proj
-only for KDT Group 2 named 'Yu-iL-Mu-Yee'
+Only for KDT Group 2 named 'Yu-iL-Mu-Yee'

 ## How to run
 Options are adjusted using argparse.